How U2 Got Back on Track With ‘All That You Can’t Leave Behind’

 All of the albums went multi-platinum worldwide, but none approached The Joshua Tree's 25 million tally.
 So by the time the quartet settled into various studios (mostly in their hometown of Dublin) throughout 1998 and 1999 (and a little into 2000), it was ready to get back to basics with a core guitar-bass-drums setup.
 Their breaking down of rock's traditional elements in the '90s was a satisfying excursion, but they – along with producers Daniel Lanois and Brian Eno – made a decision to return to what they did best.

-And on the album's best songs – "Beautiful Day," "Stuck in a Moment You Can't Get Out Of," "Elevation" and "Walk On," which, coincidentally or not, are the LP's first four tracks – U2 sound like a band with something to prove again.
+On the album's best songs – "Beautiful Day," "Stuck in a Moment You Can't Get Out Of," "Elevation" and "Walk On," which, coincidentally or not, are the LP's first four tracks – U2 sound like a band with something to prove again.
 The muscular tension that fuels the opening "Beautiful Day," particularly, stands out as a highlight of the group's long career.

 It hit the Top 25, and "Walk On" scored tons of airplay in the early part of 2001.
 Then 9/11 happened, and suddenly All That You Can't Leave Behind sounded like a directive for the times.
-Its concluding songs – "Peace on Earth," "New York" and "Grace," among them – seem to channel all the hurt, pain and confusion into a suite of songs that offers hope in the darkness.
+Its concluding songs – "Peace on Earth," "New York" and "Grace," among them – seem to channel all the hurt, pain and confusion into a suite that offers hope in the darkness.
 "Beautiful Day," "Stuck in a Moment You Can't Get Out Of" and "Walk On," too, took on new meaning.

 The songs gave the album – and in a way, U2 – a second life.
 It became the band's bestselling record since 1991's Achtung Baby, and "Walk On" won a Grammy for Record of the Year in early 2002. ("Beautiful Day" snagged the previous year's honor, marking the only time in the award's history that one album spawned two consecutive Record of the Year honors.)